-As workforces become more distributed due to the pandemic or the desire to hire the best talent wherever in the world it may be, companies are moving their operations into the cloud.
-Email is one of the most common applications moving to the cloud and many companies that use Microsoft Exchange on-premise are choosing Microsoft Office 365 (O365) in the cloud.
-Security in the cloud is different from on-premise however.
-The administrative interfaces for cloud applications are quite different than their on-premise counterparts, and they have different configuration options simply because they operate in the cloud.
+Workforces are becoming more distributed due to the pandemic or the desire to hire the best talent wherever in the world it may be.
+In turn, many are moving their operations into the cloud, starting with email, being one of the most common applications.
+Many companies that use Microsoft Exchange on-premises are naturally choosing Microsoft Office 365 (O365) in the cloud.
+However, security in the cloud is different from on-premises.
+The administrative interfaces for cloud applications are quite different than their on-premises counterparts, and they have different configuration options.
 If you are planning on using O365, these are the things you need to do to secure your O365 accounts.

 The three most common password-based attacks for O365 are credential stuffing, brute-force, and password spray.

 - Credential stuffing.
 Credential stuffing attacks use compromised credentials exposed to the public after a breach against organizations and hope that victims reused their credentials on multiple sites.

 - Brute-force.
 Brute force attacks submit many username/password combinations for authentication on the odd chance that they get one correct.
 The odds of a brute-force attack working are relatively low because of account lockout but this attack is cheap and sometimes attackers get lucky.

 - Password spray.
 Password spray attacks use a relatively small number of commonly used passwords one at a time across all known accounts.
 Password spray attacks are popular because they move slowly enough to avoid account lockouts.